 Throughout Season 3, Rick and Morty explore some pretty far-out concepts.
 From creating an Abraham Lincoln/Adolf Hitler mash-up to dating a hive-mind entity, Rick seems to have done it all.
-Morty joins his adventures relatively late in the game, but there are some theories about Rick's relationship to Morty that suggest Morty wasn't missing out on the experiences.
+Morty joins his adventures relatively late in the game, but some theories about Rick's relationship to Morty suggest Morty wasn't missing out on the experiences.
 Essentially, theorists posit that Morty will eventually share all of Rick's experiences because they are the same person.
-That's right, there's a Rick and Morty fan theory that suggests that Morty is actually 14-year-old Rick.
+That's right, there's a Rick and Morty fan theory that suggests Morty is actually 14-year-old Rick.

 Although this theory explains a few things (like the similarities between the characters in speech and personality), it also raises a lot of questions (like if Morty is Rick, then who is Morty's real grandpa?
 And why do they have different names if they're the same person?).
 To find these answers and more, check out all these reasons why Rick and Morty are definitely the same person.